kubapeter/portfolio/Coursera Courses/Specializations/PostgreSQL for Everybody Specialization/JSON and Natural Language Processing in PostgreSQL/Week 4/README.md

 - querying JSONB fields by comparing them to other JSONB documents or document fragments using the contains (`@>`) operator
 - checking if a JSONB document contains a key, using the `?` operator
 - use of casting (e. g. `::int`)

-#### Demo3: loading many emails of different formats into SQL and using indexes in serches
+- easiness of indexing JSONB

+#### Demo2: Loading JSON from an API

-The [python code](./demo3.py) pulls out sent date, subject, headers, body, creates table for them, and inserts them into it.
-The [SQL code](./demo3.sql) makes indexes, uses them, creates new column, uses different text search functions, ranks results.
+The [python code](./demo2.py) pulls out data from API, creates table for them, and inserts them into it.
+The [SQL code](./demo2.sql) uses JSON possibilities heavily.

 ## Assignments[^1]